rozek/banglejs-2-activities/README.md

 ### drawRoundedRect ###

-The need to draw rectangles with rouded corners arose while developing an app with (customizable) buttons in its user interface.
+The need to draw rectangles with rounded corners arose while developing an app with (customizable) buttons in its user interface.
 The current code was developed based on a hint at a Bresenham algorithm for circles mentioned by user "RaoulDuke" in the [Espruino forum](http://forum.espruino.com/comments/16328337/) and the discussions that followed.

 <img align="left" src="Miscellany/drawRoundedRect-Demo.png">